davahiatak1/SparkVSR-video/README.md

     --pisa_gpu "0"
 ```

-### 3️⃣* No-Ref Mode (`--ref_mode no_ref`)
+### 3️⃣ Optional: No-Ref Mode (`--ref_mode no_ref`)
 Performs blind video super-resolution without any reference keyframes.
-This is useful as a fallback or baseline, but reference-guided modes are generally recommended when available.
+This mode is useful as a practical fallback and baseline, but it is not the recommended setting for the best visual quality.

 ```shell
 MODEL_PATH="checkpoints/sparkvsr-s2/ckpt-500-sft"